ujfalusi/sof-kconfig/README.md

 - WiFi

-sof-defconfig lists all the options for SOF. sst-defconfig lists all the options for the SST driver. hdaudio-defconfig lists all the options for HDaudio codec support. sof-mach-driver-defconfig lists all the optiosn for SOF enabled machine driver support.
+sof-defconfig lists all the options for SOF which can be enabled by distros sof-dev-defconfig lists all SOF developer options which should not be enabled by distros.
+This file in included in all SOF CI configurations. sst-defconfig lists all the options for the SST driver. hdaudio-defconfig lists all the options for HDaudio codec support. sof-mach-driver-defconfig lists all the optiosn for SOF enabled machine driver support.